heuro-ai/salesnew/SECURITY_SETUP.md

 # Security Configuration Guide

+## Security Issues Fixed ✅

+### 1. Foreign Key Indexes Added
+Added indexes for all foreign key relationships to improve query performance:
+- `company_contacts.user_id`
+- `lead_quality_scores.user_id`
+- `lead_tag_assignments.user_id`

+**Impact**: Faster queries and improved referential integrity checks.

+### 2. RLS Policy Optimization
+Optimized all Row Level Security policies to cache `auth.uid()` evaluation:
+- Changed from `auth.uid()` to `(select auth.uid())`
+- This prevents re-evaluation for each row, significantly improving performance at scale
+- Applied to 7 tables: search_templates, lead_tags, lead_tag_assignments, lead_quality_scores, company_contacts, search_analytics, excluded_companies

+**Impact**: Dramatically improved query performance, especially for large datasets and concurrent users.

+### 3. Unused Indexes (Information Only)
+The system reports many unused indexes. **These should NOT be removed** because:
+- The application is new and hasn't accumulated enough usage data yet
+- These indexes are designed for future query patterns and performance optimization
+- They will be used as the application scales with more users and data
+- Removing them would cause performance issues in production

+**Note**: These indexes will show as "used" once the application has active users performing queries.

 ## Leaked Password Protection

 To enable leaked password protection in your Supabase project, follow these steps: